interlay/interlay.github.io/docs/vault/overview.md

 # Vaults

 Vaults are the heart of the interBTC and Kintsugi bridge.
-They are responsible for maintaining the physical 1:1 peg between BTC and interBTC/kBTC.
+They are responsible for maintaining the physical 1:1 peg between BTC and interBTC.
-Vaults receive BTC for safekeeping from users and ensure BTC remains locked while interBTC/kBTC exists
+Vaults receive BTC for safekeeping from users and ensure BTC remains locked while interBTC exists

+## Introduction

 Vaults are **non-trusted** and **collateralized** and **any user can become a Vault** by providing collateral.
 This means: as a user, you can freely choose any Vault you like or be your own Vault.
 You don’t have to trust anyone else if you want to be extra cautious.